Dalarna University's logo and link to the university's website

 National Category

-Health Care Service and Management, Health Policy and Services and Health Economy Public Health, Global Health, Social Medicine and Epidemiology Nursing
+Health Care Service and Management, Health Policy and Services and Health Economy Public Health, Global Health and Social Medicine Nursing

 Identifiers